-As an industry leader in traffic control and one of the first organizations to treat traffic control as a career and not simply an afterthought, Flagger Force has the knowledge, experience and size to have a real impact in the safety of road construction and other roadwork zones across the Mid-Atlantic area (including PA, DE, MD and VA).
+As an industry leader in traffic control and one of the first organizations to treat traffic control as a career and not simply an afterthought, Flagger Force has the knowledge, experience and size to have a real impact in the safety of road construction and other roadwork zones across the eastern United States (including PA, DE, MD, VA, OH, NC & GA).
 With 1500+ employees and more than 20% annual growth, we continue to lead the industry.

 Flagger Force Academy Courses: